Overview:

 “So last week, our major concern was the ice, and with ice always comes the potential for power outages,” said Amanda Scheck, Cumberland County’s emergency management coordinator, at a news conference on Friday.
 “This week, we’re not anticipating a lot of ice.
 What we are anticipating is snow.”

-Scheck advised the public to stay off the roads.
+Scheck on Friday advised the public to stay off the roads.
 Wind is a concern, she said, as it could down trees and power lines.
 The weather service expects winds up to 20 mph winds, with gusts reaching 30 mph.

 People should have sufficient food, water, medications and other necessities to last at least three days, she said, plus blankets, batteries, and related items in case of power failures.
 People with generators should not run them indoors, and space heaters should be positioned to avoid carbon monoxide poisoning and fires.